Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-26. **What’s difference between Reverse Proxy and Web Server?**
+26. **What’s the difference between Reverse Proxy and Web Server?**

 	**A web server** listens for HTTP requests and reacts to them by sending back an HTTP response.

-	**A reverse proxy** is a web server which determines what response to make by also implementing an HTTP client.
+	**A reverse proxy** is a web server that determines what response to make by also implementing an HTTP client.
 Client A makes an HTTP request to the reverse proxy.
 The reverse proxy makes an HTTP request to Server B.

 Reverse proxies are typically implemented to help increase security, performance, and reliability.